 Publicity and information management

-Our most important subject is the publicity of government information for society.
-Which documents and data does the government actively publish online and does this meet the needs of various groups?
-How does the government handle requests for disclosure of documents?
+The most important subject for the Advisory Board is the implementation of the Open Government Act (Wet Open Overheid, Woo), more specifically the way in which government bodies disclose information to the public.
+What documents and data does the government publish actively online and does this disclosure of information meet the needs of various groups in society?
+How does the government handle requests for the disclosure of documents?
 What is going well and what could be improved?
 The ACOI deals with these types of questions.
 And this not only concerns current information from, for example, ministries and municipalities, but also older information from the archive services in our country.

 The second subject for the ACOI is the information management of the government.
 It is important to store documents and data properly and also to clean them up regularly.
 So that administrators and civil servants can do their work properly and answer questions from society.
 Moreover, the better the information management, the easier it is to make information (actively or on request) public for everyone.